waterlinked/waterlinked.github.io/docs/underwater-gps/hardware.md

 ### IMU Calibration

 For the IMU to work properly it needs to be calibrated.
-The calibration data is stored when full calibration is obtained for faster calibration on restart of the system.
 If the system is started on a new location a new calibration is needed for the IMU to work as intended.

-To calibrate the IMU disconnect all Receivers and Locator cables, but leave power and Ethernet connected.
-This is to prevent damaging the cables and connector when performing the calibration.
-While looking at the top bar in the web GUI on the IMU status, move the peli case in a figure of 8 until all the bars are green.
+The IMU is calibrated in the [settings page](gui/settings.md) of the user interface.